-Display Advertising Research Note
+Display Advertising Research Overview

 The goals of this market primer are to provide you with a general understanding of the display advertising industry, the “real time bidding” technology ecosystem and a market map of that ecosystem.
 We have also provided additional information in the appendix, including an overview of the evolution of online advertising and regulatory issues that could have a major impact on the market.